fboender/ansible-cmdb/README.md

 About
 -----

-This script takes the output of Ansible's `setup` module and converts it into a static HTML overview page containing system configuration information.
+Ansible-cmdb takes the output of Ansible's fact gathering and converts it into a static HTML overview page containing system configuration information.

 It supports multiple templates and extending information gathered by Ansible with custom data.